Reference

 Sir Miles Warren's plaque reads:

-Sir Miles Warren is one of Christchurch's foremost architects.
-For his 80th birthday his work is the basis of an exhibition at the Christchurch Art Gallery.
-Alongside his internationally-recognised architectural work, the exhibition reveals his skills as a landscape designer and painter of watercolours.
+To mark his 80th birthday in 2010, Sir Miles' work was the basis of an exhibition at the Christchurch Art Gallery.
+Alongside his internationally-recognised architectural work, the exhibition revealed his skills as a landscape designer and painter of watercolours.

 In an interview on Radio New Zealand, Sir Miles described the venture as “a bit like an architect standing with his architectural pants down, with everything exposed”.
 The exhibition represents 45 years and “hundreds” of creative people, he said.